Types of Aid

-When awarding financial aid, we are required to take into consideration both your cost of attendance and estimated family contribution (EFC).
+When awarding financial aid, we are required to take into consideration both your cost of attendance and expected family contribution (EFC).
 The cost of attendance is the average amount it will cost a student to attend Texas State.
-The estimated family contribution (EFC) is the amount of assistance you and your family are expected by the federal government to contribute toward your education during an academic year.
-To calculate your need and determine the types and amounts of aid for which you are eligible, we use the cost of attendance and estimated family contribution as follows:
+The expected family contribution (EFC) is the amount of assistance you and your family are expected by the federal government to contribute toward your education during an academic year.
+To calculate your need and determine the types and amounts of aid for which you are eligible, we use the cost of attendance and expected family contribution as shown in the below table.

 |Financial Need Calculation Example|

 Once your need is established, you will be awarded any grants for which you are eligible and then work-study funds.
 As a last resort, we offer you loan assistance.
 Of course, if based on your personal budget you do not need all of the loan, do not borrow the full amount.
 Just let our office know the lower loan amount you wish to borrow, and we will adjust your loan award.